SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Dashboards_app/Creating_and_configuring_dashboards/Specifying_data_input_in_a_dashboard_URL.md

   > [!NOTE]
   > The (optional) *feed* item is currently only available for passing data input in a dashboard URL.

-- When you provide data in the (optional) *select* item, that data will only be used to select items in selection boxes on the dashboard or app page.
+- When you provide data in the (optional) *select* item, that data will only be used to select items in selection boxes on the dashboard page.
 It will not be used in the URL feed.

 - In the *components* item, you can provide data to be selected in specific components referred to by their ID. ``<component-data>`` is an array of objects containing the component ID and the data that should be passed to the component: